Pratham16112002/Markdown-notes/Personal Home/Vocab.md

-scanty : smaller in size or amount that is considered necessary or hoped for. omnipresent : present or having an effect everywhere every time. acute : If a bad situation is acute , it causes severe problem or damage.
+scanty : smaller in size or amount that is considered necessary or hoped for. omnipresent : present or having an effect everywhere every time. acute : If a bad situation is acute , it causes severe problem or damage. frugal : careful when using money or food. stingy : a person is stingy if he / she is unwilling to spend money. capricious : changing mood or behavior suddenly and unexpectedly or fic.